nonestbonum/NN/README.md

 ## _The application allows users to calculate the cost of a trip by car depending on a various conditions_

-It have the following functionality:
+It has the following functionality:

 - General information;
 - History of the city;